 - Our website is up-to-date and informative.

-- During the reservation process, you will be greeted by the polite, well-informed, Pattie (my wife) who will answer your questions and help you pick the trip and time that works best for you.
+- During the reservation process, we will answer your questions and help you pick the trip and time that works best for you.

 - Puget Sound trips – Check-in